LiamThursfield/bloggie-developer-test/README.md

 # Bloggie - Developer Test

+## Intro
+Bloggie is a blog site.
+On the frontend/user facing site, there are three page types - home page, blog index/list page, and a blog show/details page.

+There is also an admin panel for authorised users to create and edit blog posts.

 ## Setup
 * Copy this project to a new repo on github, using best practices for your commits.
 * Install the laravel project as normal - using yarn as the JS package manager.